tori0359/docker-pmis-app/README.md

 - `APACHE_SSL`
 - `APACHE_SSL_CERT_PATH`

-Run the application with the following command:
+Run the application with the following command and see the magic:

 	$ docker-compose up -d